belavaditech/Agentic_Salesforce_Neo4j_MCP_Integration/README.md

 ## Project Overview
 This repository demonstrates an Agentic approach to integration between **Salesforce** (CRM platform) and **Neo4j** (graph-database) using the **Model Context Protocol (MCP)**, incorporating the concept of **GraphRAG** (Graph-based Retrieval-Augmented Generation).
-The goal is to show the benefit of integration such as enhanced customer, case, or relationship analytics — such as multi-hop queries, similarity search and semantic understanding of data relationships.

-This project showcases four distinct integration methods, leveraging Apex, LWC, and Named Credentials within Salesforce, and querying Neo4j via MCP servers — staying entirely within the Salesforce and Neo4j ecosystem.
+This project showcases integration that leverage Apex, LWC, and Named Credentials on Salesforce side, and GraphRag pipeline functions, retrievers  on Neo4j side via MCP layer

 ---